DillonBergin/california-wildfire-pollution/README.md

 # Methodology

 ### Weighting
-When mapping the increase of wildfire-specific PM2.5 on the state of California, we chose to weight the values by population to emphasize wildfire smoke's impact where humans can breath it.
+When mapping the increase of wildfire-specific PM2.5 on the state of California, we chose to weight the values by population to emphasize wildfire smoke's impact where humans can breathe it.

 ### Extreme Smoke
 We defined the amount of Californians exposed to extreme smoke pollution as Californians exposed to at least one day of over 100 micorgrams of PM2.5.
 This methodology was employed by Childs' team.
 On the federal air quality index, or AQI, 100 micrograms of wildfire-specific PM2.5 level is a level of around 175, the the middle of the "unhealthy" range.